WarpQueen/rodengames/jobs.md

 **How to Apply**

 If you are passionate about game development and eager to contribute to innovative and engaging gaming experiences, we'd love to hear from you!
-Please send your resume and portfolio to jobs@rodengames.com with the subject line "C++ Programmer - [Your Name]".
+Please send your resume and portfolio to jobs@rodengames.com with the subject line "Experienced C++/Unreal Programmer - [Your Name]".

 **About Roden Games**